Autogrill

-Autogrill is an Italian-based, multinational catering company, which is controlled with a 50.1% stake by the Edizione Holding investment vehicle of the Benetton family.
-Autogrill runs operations in 30 countries, primarily in Europe and North America, with over 300 licensed and proprietary brands.
+Autogrill S.p.A. is an Italian multinational catering company, which was controlled with a 50.1% stake by the Edizione Holding investment vehicle of the Benetton family.
 Over 90% of the company's business derives from outlets in airport terminals and motorway service areas.

+It runs operations in 30 countries, primarily in Europe and North America, with over 300 licensed and proprietary brands.

+On February 6, 2023, Dufry acquired a controlling interest in the company.

 History

-Autogrill was founded in 1947 when SME, a division of Italian state-owned conglomerate Istituto per la Ricostruzione Industriale (IRI), purchased then merged Italian restaurant groups Motta, Pavesi and Alemagna.
-Pavesi had begun to operate a service area on the Milan-Novara motorway in 1947, replacing it with a bridge-restaurant accessible by travellers in both directions fifteen years later.
+Autogrill was founded in 1977 when SME, a division of Italian state-owned conglomerate Istituto per la Ricostruzione Industriale (IRI), merged the Italian restaurant groups Motta, Pavesi and Alemagna.
+Pavesi had begun to operate a service area on the Milan-Novara motorway A4 in 1947, replacing it with a bridge-restaurant accessible by travellers in both directions fifteen years later.
+During the expansion of the autostrada network after 1955 Pavesi's competitors Motta and Alemagna were too permitted to open restaurants at motorway service areas along the new built highways.
+In 1974 the privately owned restaurant chains got loss-making.
+As closing the restaurants wasn't realistic the groups sold their restaurants to IRI.

 Having grown both domestically and through foreign acquisitions, Autogrill was privatised by the Italian Government in 1995 as IRI shed its food and beverage businesses.
 Edizione Holding, the financial holding company of the Benetton family, acquired a controlling stake through the process.

 Edizione floated the company on the Milan Stock Exchange in 1997, sparking a series of acquisitions in overseas markets: by the end of 1998, Autogrill had secured full control of French operator Sogerba (previously owned by Granada Group); AC Restaurants and Hotels of Benelux as well as 14 branches of the Wienerwald chain in Austria and Germany.